 It’s easy to let professional development take a back seat to our day-to-day responsibilities.
-We all seem to have growing to-do lists and competing priorities, and taking a study break may seem irrational in the face of looming deadlines.
-But as an accounting and finance professional, you need to continuously increase your accounting job skills to succeed in your role, maintain professional certifications and ultimately advance your career.
+But as an accounting and finance professional, you need to continuously increase your job skills to succeed in your role, maintain professional certifications and ultimately advance your career.

 There are many ways to expand your skills, and we all have different preferences for how we like to learn.
-Here are seven professional development tips to help you get schooled.
+Here are seven professional development tips to help you get started.

 Find out what types of training opportunities are available within your company and whether tuition reimbursement is offered for external courses.
-Resources like Accounting Today maintain calendars of upcoming conferences and events for accounting and finance professionals.
-Don’t overlook low-cost options such as online programs and resources, recorded webinars and books.
+Find resources that maintain calendars of upcoming conferences and events for accounting and finance professionals.
+Don’t overlook low-cost options, such as online programs and resources, recorded webinars and books.

 2. Join professional associations

 Industry groups, like the American Institute of CPAs (AICPA), the American Payroll Association and Financial Executives International often conduct workshops and educational sessions where members can update their business knowledge and abilities.
 These events, whether in-person or online, also provide an avenue for professional networking and sharing ideas with others in the accounting and finance profession.

 3. Take on new challenges

 Talk to your manager about getting involved in projects outside of your normal responsibilities.
 Volunteer for assignments that stretch your skills.
 Consider if there are professional accounting certifications that can advance your career in accounting. /p>

 4. Find a mentor inside or outside your company